aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to RTF" h2="Render CGM to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to RTF</h2>

+The Rich Text Format (RTF) is a document file format that enables the transfer of text between different word processors and text-processing applications.
+It is a widely used format for exchanging documents between different applications, and is supported by many applications, including Microsoft Word, OpenOffice, and Apple Pages.
+RTF is a popular format for exchanging documents between different applications, as it is a cross-platform format that is supported by many applications.

+<h2>How Aspose.Total Helps for CGM to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert CGM to RTF in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to RTF.
+Aspose.Total for C++ is a powerful and comprehensive suite of file format automation libraries that enables developers to quickly and easily convert CGM to RTF.

+Aspose.PDF for C++ is a powerful and feature-rich PDF processing API that enables developers to easily convert CGM to DOC.
+It provides a wide range of features, including the ability to convert CGM to PDF, create and manipulate PDF documents, extract text from PDF documents, and more.
+Aspose.Words for C++ is an advanced Word Document Processing API that enables developers to easily export DOC to RTF.
+It provides a wide range of features, including the ability to create and manipulate Word documents, convert Word documents to other formats, extract text from Word documents, and more.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to quickly and easily convert CGM to RTF.
+It provides a wide range of features, including the ability to convert CGM to DOC, export DOC to RTF, create and manipulate PDF documents, extract text from PDF documents, create and manipulate Word documents, convert Word documents to other formats, extract text from Word documents, and more.
+Aspose.Total for C++ is a powerful and comprehensive suite of file format automation libraries that enables developers to quickly and easily convert CGM to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}